Construction worker finds body on work site in Salt Lake City

-SALT LAKE CITY (ABC4) – Authorities are investigating a death in Salt Lake City on Monday morning.
+SALT LAKE CITY (ABC4) – Authorities are investigating a death after a body was discovered in Salt Lake City on Monday morning.

-The Salt Lake City Police (SLCPD) a man’s body was found at a construction site near the area of 238 West 1300 South.
+The Salt Lake City Police (SLCPD) first received calls of a man’s body found at a construction site near the area of 230 West 1300 South around 6:56 a.m.

+The man’s identity has not been released at this time.
+When authorities arrived at the scene, the man was pronounced dead at the scene.

 Authorities are investigating the incident as a suspicious death and are working to determine whether foul play was a factor.